7 Keys for Assessing Your Mental Health

 Learn to lower the “intensity” of the discomfort that comes from the criticism you receive.
 In doing so, you’ll automatically improve your quality of life.

-4. You’re always in a bad mood and everything bothers youSometimes, people go through periods of continuous discomfort where nothing pleases them, nothing can make them laugh, and few things attract their interest.
+4. You’re always in a bad mood and everything bothers youSometimes, people go through periods when nothing pleases them, nothing can make them laugh, and few things attract their interest.

 Keep in mind that if this describes your emotional state for longer than two consecutive months, you may be experiencing depression.